kaarmu/typst.vim/README.md

 If you are using `neovim` you can install [typst-lsp](https://github.com/nvarner/typst-lsp).
 There exist a server configuration in `nvim-lspconfig` so it should be easy to set it up.
 The config currently requires that you're working in a git repo.
 Once the neovim+LSP recognizes the file the LSP will compile your document while you write (almost like a wysiwyg!).
+By default it will compile on save but you can set it to compile-on-write as well.